 The Best Fictional Musical Groups In Movie And TV History

-"Daisy Jones and the Six" is just one timely example, but there are many others.
+"Daisy Jones and the Six" is just one recent example, but there are many others.
 By creating a fictional musical act, movies and television have more freedom to tell their own story without rewriting history.
 It also allows for some good-natured ribbing of the music industry, with plenty of spoofs, parodies, and tongue-in-cheek comedies poking fun at the business through a fictional music group.
 Many of these fake acts often become unforgettable in their own right.
 Some have gone so far as to record albums under their movie monikers, and a few have even gone on tour like any real band.

 Stillwater

-Billy Crudup plays guitarist Russell Hammond, Jason Lee is singer Jeff Bebe, while Mark Kozelek and John Fedevich round out the group as bassist and drummer, respectively.
+Billy Crudup plays guitarist Russell Hammond, Jason Lee is singer Jeff Bebe, while Mark Kozelek and John Fedevich round out the group as its bassist and drummer, respectively.
 The band plays several original songs in the film, most notably "Fever Dog," written by Nancy Wilson of Heart, who contributed three of the fictional group's five songs, with two of them making the film's Grammy-winning soundtrack (Peter Frampton penned the rest).
 The songs from the fictional group — thanks to Wilson and Frampton — are strong and authentic enough to the era that if you didn't know better you might actually think this was a real group and "Almost Famous" was a biopic.
 If you haven't seen it and plan to give it a watch, be ready to be singing Stillwater tunes for days.

 Buckaroo Banzai and the Hong Kong Cavaliers